I'M THE LONELY DIPLOMAT

 I sought help, but found that the best help and advice come from other diplomats who understood what I was going through.
 With the help of an awesome community, some real conversations and courage, I did a lot of work within myself and now I know who I am and what's important to me.

-Through four postings I know what it's like to be the diplomat AND to put my career on hold, be the primary carer for our children, and the many other aspects of this diplomatic life over which I have very little control.
+Through four postings I know what it's like to be the diplomat AND to put my career on hold, be the primary carer for our children, negotiate the end of a relationship (former spouses can be treated appallingly by the diplomat's employing agency) and work through issues arising from accepting my sexuality all while experiencing the many other aspects of this diplomatic life over which I have very little control.

 Through my central themes, I'm here to help other diplomats and those living the diplomatic life.
 I've been in the hole.
 I know a way out.